BogdanIrimie/DistributedMonitoring/README.md

 ##Interacting with the monitoring system

-Jobs can be submited by making a HTTP request:
+Jobs can be submitted by making a HTTP request:
 ```
 http://<ip>:8000/job?request=<clientRequest>
 ```